DanielSegarra36/SUMMARIZE-THESE/README.md

 ### Set Your API Keys

-_make sure you set this in the same shell you'll use to run the flask server_
+_Make sure you set these in the same shell BEFORE you run the app, as they need to be in the same virtual environment (`venv` or `pipx/poetry`)_

 1. Set your YouTube API key as an environment variable:
    ```